Frequently Asked Questions

 To commit to the program, students are asked to pay a $500 non-refundable deposit approximately 2 weeks after receiving an acceptance notification from Lasell International Services.
 This deposit covers the $500 Study Abroad Administrative Fee which all participants are responsible for.

 Are there scholarships available for study abroad? (back to top)

 Yes!
 And many Lasell students receive them!
 Please contact firstname.lastname@example.org for a list of outside scholarships students may be eligible to apply for.

 Where can students go? (back to top)

 The list of approved programs has opportunities in more than 40 countries.
-In the past our students have been to Australia, Austria, China, England, France, Ireland, Italy, Korea, Mexico, Russia, Spain, Switzerland and many other places.
+In the past our students have been to Australia, Austria, China, Czech Republic, England, France, Ireland, Italy, Korea, Mexico, Peru, Russia, South Africa, Spain, Switzerland and many other countries.

 On some of our approved programs, even students who satisfy all eligibility criteria may be asked to study abroad on an alternate program, depending on their first choice selection.
 Because of this, we encourage students to consider both a first and second choice program when applying.

 For how many semesters can Lasell students study abroad? (back to top)

 The typical study abroad experience is for a semester.
 Our students may, however, study abroad for up to two semesters.
 Some students have chosen to study in one place for a full academic year and others have chosen to study in two different places over the course of an academic year.
 Lasell students can also participate in shorter summer, winter, and spring break programs.